Published in The Art Newspaper

 Having created the Trade Only Design Library (TODL), the world’s largest online platform exclusively for interior designers, architects, and manufacturers, over 20 years ago, during the past five years I have brought together a team of wide-ranging talents at Ronati to overcome the online to online gap for the art and antiques market, specifically focused on helping dealers help themselves.

-Having immersed ourselves in the art and antiques market, we have been able to identify numerous opportunities to bridge the gap between online and online sales, enabling dealers to connect with potential buyers more efficiently through trade fairs, online marketplaces, on and offline auctions, and their own websites.
+Having immersed ourselves in the art and antiques market, we have been able to identify numerous opportunities to bridge the gap between online and offline sales, enabling dealers to connect with potential buyers more efficiently through trade fairs, online marketplaces, on and offline auctions, and their own websites.

 Here are a few questions we have asked ourselves in this process:

 • How do we help dealers reclaim time spent on managing technology so that they can get back to dealing?

 • What can fair organisers do to generate income beyond the confines of their fair dates?

 • What does the buyer want and how can we leverage technology to ensure they can get it quicker and more easily?